inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

-In ``router2``, we'll record only packets carrying TCP data on the ``eth0`` interface. ``router2`` has two interfaces, so the ``moduleNamePatters`` parameter needs to be set.
+In ``router2``, we'll record only packets carrying TCP data on the ``eth0`` interface. ``router2`` has two interfaces, so the :par:`moduleNamePatters` parameter needs to be set.
 The link layer header type is set to ethernet, and the packet data filter is set to match packets containing an ``Ipv4Header``, and where the ``totalLengthField`` field's value is 576 (the size of TCP data packets with IP